pablaber/reddit-mailer/README.md

 | `subreddits[n].limit` | `10` | the number of posts in the subreddit to be scraped |
 | `subreddits[n].video` | `true` | whether or not to include video links |
 | `subreddits[n].selfPosts` | `true` | whether or not to include self post links |

+## Crontab

+This app is probably most useful when paired with crontab.
+For instructions on how to use crontab go [here](https://code.tutsplus.com/tutorials/scheduling-tasks-with-cron-jobs--net-8800).
+For help with the timing syntax of crontab go [here](https://crontab.guru).